 Primary Liver Cancer

-Primary liver cancer is usually hepatocellular carcinoma (see Hepatocellular Carcinoma).
+Primary liver cancer is usually hepatocellular carcinoma.
 The first manifestations of liver cancer are usually nonspecific, delaying the diagnosis.
-Prognosis is usually poor.
+When diagnosed at advanced stages, prognosis is poor.

 Other primary liver cancers are uncommon or rare.
 Diagnosis usually requires biopsy.
 Prognosis is typically poor.